 Air scrubbers can also reduce the risk of health issues and ensure job quality.
 These machines can also limit costs.

-For example, an air scrubber can reduce the amount of debris and dust that will clog the intake vents of commercial air movers or coat dehumidifier coils, both of which can be harmful for damage restoration equipment and reduce its productivity.
+For example, an air scrubber can reduce the amount of debris and dust that will clog the intake vents of commercial air movers or coat dehumidifier coils, both of which can be harmful to damage restoration equipment and reduce its productivity.

 Compared to air purifiers, these tools have been specifically designed for heavy-duty cleaning of environments that have a high concentration of harmful pollutants – something that no ordinary air purifier can do.
 But that doesn’t mean that air scrubbers have no place in the home.